Do you like to research your home and perhaps in your pajamas fantastic? Then you will want to use these tips when researching the Internet Archive!!!

 Tip # 2: Download Full-Color PDFs from the Internet Archive

 If you’re going to be downloading a book, make sure you download the full-color version of the PDF.
-Sometimes when we download things in black and white, there are little nuances of things that you can’t view if you don’t see the page in color.
+Sometimes, when we download things in black and white, you can’t see little nuances if you don’t see the page in color.

 Tip #3: Look for Optical Character Recognition Guides